sabide/sabide.github.io/about.md

 ### Teaching

-Principal teacher of several courses in  mechanics (Solid Mechanics, Introduction to Mechanical vibration), energetics (Thermodynamics, Renewable Energies) and applied mathematics / HPC ( solving large linear systems ) and
+Principal teacher of several courses in  mechanics (Solid Mechanics, Introduction to Mechanical vibration), energetics (Thermodynamics, Renewable Energies) and applied mathematics / HPC (solving large linear systems, computational fluid mechanics ).

 <br>

 ### aNews:
-* Hackaton TERATEC is coming soon
+* Hackaton TERATEC is coming soon.
 * Seminar at LJAD the 02/03: thank you for your welcome.